ben833/slack-vote/README.md

 ```
 start poll What's for Lunch?
 ```
-This allows voting to begin allows people to "write in" a choice by voting for an item.
+This allows voting to begin.
+People can then "write in" a choice by voting for an item.
 Other people can vote for the same phrase (case insensitive).
 ```
 vote pizza
 ```